Edwin420s/Password-Roast-AI/README.md

   },
   "score": 85,
   "strength": "STRONG",
-  "suggestions": [],
+  "suggestions": [
-  "roast": "🔥 Wow, this password is stronger than my coffee!
-Keep up the good work! 💪", "singing_roast": "🎵 Your password's so strong, it sings like a rockstar! 🎵", "recommendations": []
+    "Use at least 12 characters for better security", "Avoid dictionary words from any language"
+  ],
+  "roast": "Your password is trying its best, but it's still snack food for hackers!", "singing_roast": "Your password's so weak... it made the mic drop!", "recommendations": [
+    {
+      "priority": "high",
+      "title": "Change This Password Immediately",
+      "description": "This password is not secure enough for important accounts", "action": "Generate a new, stronger password"
+    }
+  ],
+  "crack_time_estimate": "Years"
 }
 ```